10 Tips for Hitting that 100 Hole Hike Fundraising Goal

 If you’re participating in the 100 Hole Hike it’s likely because somewhere along the way someone has contributed towards making your life better in some way.
 Whether the time you spent on the golf course as a kid made an impact on the person you are today or you want to be sure that as many young people as possible have access to enjoy the sport you’ve grown to love, sharing your “why” with your audience of prospective donors will help them feel even more compelled to give towards your Hike.

-6. Email your contacts and ask for a specific donation.
+3. Email your contacts and ask for a specific donation amount.

-One of the most effective ways to fundraise for a Hike is by emailing your contacts with a personalized ask.
+Did you know the average Hike gift is $100?
+All of those contributions added up to more than $2 million raised last year!
+One of the most effective ways to fundraise for a Hike is by emailing your contacts with a personalized ask and a specific amount to donate.
 Tell them why you’ve taken on the challenge of playing 100 holes of golf in one day along with when and where you’ll be Hiking - you can even invite them to come out and cheer you on!
-You can ask for a specific donation amount or leave it up to them to choose how much they feel compelled to give.